Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Sole proprietorship vs. LLC: A side-by-side comparison

-This table provides a clear overview of the sole proprietorship advantages and disadvantages compared to a LLC.
+This table provides a clear overview of the sole proprietorship advantages and disadvantages compared to an LLC.
 Understanding these differences helps you make an informed choice that aligns with your investment goals and risk tolerance.

 Feature Sole Proprietorship Limited Liability Company (LLC)